 The beautiful and complex world of honey bees is something to admire.
-Our appreciation for these little creatures that produce delicious honey and pollinate so many plants was greatly heightened after a visit with Sara Bedillion, co-owner of Bedillion Honey Bee Farm located in Hickory, PA.
-Hickory is about 30 miles southwest of Pittsburgh in Washington County, PA.
+Our appreciation for these little creatures that produce delicious honey and pollinate plants was heightened after visiting Bedillion Honey Bee Farm.
+We toured the farm with Sarah Bedillion, co-owner.
+The farm is located in Hickory, PA about 30 miles south of Pittsburgh in Washington County, PA.

 ”The biggest little honey shop in Pennsylvania.”

-From the roadside, Bedillion Honey Bee Farm looks small but once inside there are many interesting things to explore along with resources about bees and beekeeping, books, beeswax, ornaments, wide varieties of honey, and more.
-In the corner, there is a framed box housing a hexagon-shaped honeycomb made from beeswax with many honey bees at work.
-This display enables viewers to watch the bees at work safely without the fear of getting stung.
+From the roadside, Bedillion Honey Bee Farm looks small.
+But once inside, there are many interesting things to explore!
+In addition to a wide variety of honey, there are resources about bees and beekeeping, books, beeswax, ornaments, and more.
+You can also observe honey bees at work, thanks to a framed box housing a hexagon-shaped honeycomb made from beeswax.
+This display enables viewers to safely watch the bees at work without fear of getting stung.

 We learned so much about the amazing world of honey bees from Sara Badillion, starting with the queen bee.

-The queen, known as the mother of bees, is an egg-laying machine.
+The queen, the mother of bees, is an egg-laying machine.
 The queen bee literally lays thousands of eggs in a single day.
-In the hive exhibit, we saw that the queen is slightly larger than a worker bee and can be recognized by a green spot of colored paint on the thorax.
+In the hive exhibit, we observed that the queen is slightly larger than a worker bee.
+Badillion makes her easily recognizable to visitors by painting a green spot on her thorax.
 The thorax is the back of the bee, just between her wings.
-As the queen inspects the cells in the comb, she will select the right-sized cell in which to lay eggs.
-A healthy queen decides which eggs will be fertilized.
-Non-fertilized eggs are males, also known as drones.
-Fertilized eggs are females and become worker bees, and potentially a queen bee.

 Queen Bee in Hive